 - If you want to spend a night in a mountain hut, it is strongly recommended to reserve it prior to starting your journey.
 During the peak season, it can prove to be extremely difficult to find a mountain hut to stay in

-- If you are climbing through the night or climbing and descending in a single day, make sure you are at the best of your health.
-Moreover, you are not required to reserve a hut if you intend to stay in it for merely resting purpose.
-They typically charge on hourly basis
+- If you are climbing through the night or climbing and descending in a single day, make sure you are in the best of your health.
+Moreover, you are not required to reserve a hut if you intend to stay in it for merely resting purposes.
+They typically charge on an hourly basis

 - The weather conditions in Tokyo are fluctuating.
 Thus, reserving a mountain hut and bus in advance locks a particular day for you.
 Bad weather on such a day can make it difficult for you to climb.
 Therefore, make sure you have checked the weather forecast for the day before making reservations